 In both brain and peripheral procedures, the goal of surgery is to interrupt the faulty communication between the brain and muscles that causes involuntary muscle movements.
 Surgery intends to treat symptoms and improve function but does not cure the underlying condition.

 Because dystonia is a chronic disorder, the management of symptoms is an ongoing, lifelong process.
 Just as medications and botulinum toxin injections are often not singular solutions to an individual’s dystonia, surgery is one component of the total management of dystonia.
 Surgery does not necessarily eliminate the need for additional forms of treatment.
 However, in many cases surgery improves quality of life and reduces the need for medications or botulinum toxin.
 Like all surgical interventions, operations to treat dystonia are associated with the risk of certain complications.
 The success of any surgical procedure lies heavily in proper diagnosis, the experience of the clinical team, and the skill and artistry of the surgeon.

 The patient selection process for determining if an individual is a candidate for surgery is deliberate and precise.
 Only a neurologist or neurosurgeon who specializes in movement disorders can recommend surgery for dystonia.
-The cost of surgery varies by procedure and medical center, and coverage is often on a case-by-case basis for Medicare, Medicaid, and private insurance.
+The cost and coverage of surgery varies by procedure and medical center, and coverage is dependent on the provincial health care program and private insurance.

 For more information on specific kinds of surgery, follow the links below:

 - Pallidotomy & Thalamotomy

 Last updated: November 2021

 Thank you to Dystonia Medical Research Foundation (USA) for allowing us to share this information.
 The DMRF is a 501(c)(3) non-profit organization dedicated to advancing research for improved dystonia treatments and ultimately a cure, promoting awareness, and supporting the well-being of affected individuals and families.